fmagrini/bayes-bay/docs/source/installation.rst

-**Step 2**: Install BayesBridge
+**Step 2**: Install BayesBay

 .. tab-set::

   .. tab-item:: pip

-    BayesBridge is available on `PyPI <https://pypi.org/project/bayesbridge/>`_, so for most users installation is as simple as:
+    BayesBay is available on `PyPI <https://pypi.org/project/bayesbay/>`_, so for most users installation is as simple as:

     .. code-block:: console

-      $ pip install bayesbridge
+      $ pip install bayesbay

   .. tab-item:: From source

-    You can build BayesBridge from source.
-You are most likely to want to do this if you want to work in 'developer mode', and make changes to BayesBridge's source code.
+    You can build BayesBay from source.
+You are most likely to want to do this if you want to work in 'developer mode', and make changes to BayesBay's source code.

     .. code-block:: console